Project Meratas

 2/4 participants said they would return specifically to check progress on tracked environmental impact.

-4/4 users understood token-to-funding connection without crypto explanation
+4/4 users understood the points-to-impact connection without explanation.

-→ Validated that complex tech could be simplified without losing value
+→ Validated that engagement mechanics could be simplified without losing value.Design Iteration

 Career-Bond (formerly Meratas) is a fintech platform helping students finance education through flexible loan programs.
 This project focused on improving trust and clarity during the loan exploration and application experience.